26 X("mm::allocation", test_mm_allocation), X("mm::block_allocation", test_mm_allocation_in_block), \

 #define srn_mm_allocate_in_block(mm, id, T)

-#define DEFAULT_BLOCK_ALIGNMENT
+#define MAX_NUMBER_OF_BLOCKS

 static void test_mm_allocation()